 Decisive for all these enhancements is the possibility to evaluate the corresponding analytics information collected for all devices in the field.
 Optimisations and improvements were also carried out in this area together with the GUI and analytics team members.

 Tools Used for Data Collection and Analysis

 Ensuring High-Quality Standard

 In order to ensure a high-quality standard of the TV application, sophisticated processes and a multi-level test strategy have been initiated.
 Automated regression tests for all software components on different levels (for native C, as well as for Java/Kotlin code) and automated end-to-end tests, e.g. for the players, were implemented.

 Various partners teamed up in this project.
 Specialists for backend and playout, the development of the STB software (consisting of the graphical user interface (GUI), TV middleware and hardware-related implementation), as well as for data analysis and data evaluation, and also Google with its Android TV application environment, work closely together.
 Our main responsibility is the DVB and OTT players on the Broadcom SoC, the metadata access of the client and the realisation of microservices which run on the backend servers.

 Active Partners at the Quickline TV Box Project

 The Quickline Group is one of Switzerland’s leading full-service providers of entertainment and communication.
-The Quickline Group is an association of 24 independent network operators.
-It supplies around 400,000 households in the Swiss telecommunications market.
-Together, the services “Internet, TV / Radio, Landline and Mobile Telephony” are marketed under the “Quickline” brand.
+The Quickline Group is an association of 25 independent network operators.
+It supplies around 400,000 households in the Swiss telecommunication market.
+Together, the services internet, TV/radio, landline and mobile telephony are marketed under the Quickline brand.